Effective Potential for Ultracold Atoms at the Zero-Crossing of a Feshbach Resonance: Conclusions and Outlook

+Another interesting direction of future work is the study of the contact introduced by Tan \cite{tan2008,braaten2008,zhang2009,combescot2009,werner2010,barth2011,valiente2011,valiente2012,manuel2012} to describe the universal behavior of strongly interacting quantum gases at a broad resonance where the range corrections are negligible, for instance through the tail of the momentum distribution which is predicted to behave as $C/k^4$, where $C$ is the contact and $k$ the momentum of a single particle.
+The relations found by Tan \cite{tan2008} have subsequently been confirmed experimentally in three dimensions \cite{stewart2010,kuhnle2010,kuhnle2011}.
+While the contact originally pertains to two-body correlations, signatures of three-body physics in momentum distributions has also been studied both theoretically \cite{werner2010,kang2011,castin2011,helfrich2011,bellotti2011} and experimentally \cite{wild2011}.
+While a few studies have considered the universal behavior when including the effective range term \cite{platter2008,werner2008}, it would be very interesting to consider the regime around zero-crossing for a narrow resonance where the background effective range parameter.

 \paragraph{Acknowledgments} The author would like to thank Martin Th{\o}gersen for very fruitful collaborations.
 Correspondence with Georg Bruun about two-channel models is highly appreciated.
-We are grateful to Nicolai Nygaard for discussions and for producing Fig.~(\ref{fig-scat}).
+I am grateful to Nicolai Nygaard for discussions and for producing Fig.~(\ref{fig-scat}).
+I acknowledge the hospitality of the Niels Bohr Institute, Blegdamsvej 17, DK-2100 Copenhagen {\O}, Denmark.
 This work was supported by the Villum Kann Rasmussen foundation.